Introduction & Scope

 Justification for use is providing a robust reason as to why there is no other safer alternative to using ionising radiation in the work.

-Everyone receives some exposure to natural background radiation and much of the population also has the occasional medical or dental X-ray.
 The University of Bath is committed to providing and maintaining a safe and healthy work place and to protect its employees, students, contractors and visitors from potential harmful levels of ionising radiation.

 The University will aim to achieve this by ensuring that the exposure of employees to ionising radiation arising from work activities is kept as low as reasonably practicable and does not exceed dose limits specified for individuals.
-It covers all activities on University property that use or produce ionising radiation including medical and dental practices.
-It also covers all types of ionising radiation; electromagnetic rays such as x-rays and gamma rays and alpha and beta particles.
-These can be man-made or natural radiation (such as Radon).

 The University will appoint required competent persons; namely Radiation Protection Adviser (RPA), Radiation Protection Supervisor/s (RPS) and Radioactive Waste Adviser (RWA) to aid in achieving this aim.